NeilBarton-NOAA/DIAG_SUITE/README.md

 USE of CYCL:
-    if this is the first time using cylc, you'll likely need to add a ~/.cylc/global.rc
+    if this is the first time using cylc, you'll likely need to add a ~/.cylc/flow/global.cylc
-    examine and copy ~barton/.cylc/global.rc
+    examine and copy ~Neil.Barton/.cylc/flow/global.cylc
-    and change "work directory" and "run directory" to directories in your account
+    and define ${CYLC_WORKDIR} to a space in your account

 MODULES FOR DEPENDENCIES on hera:
     Must load on command line!